The Alchemists of Kush

 Reviewed by Y X Acs

-Minister Faust’s The Alchemists of Kush is not a book whose category you will find easily.
+Minister Faust’s, The Alchemists of Kush, is not a book that cannot be found easily in any category.
 It’s simultaneously many things.
-A coming-of-age story and an act of myth-making (or perhaps an act of myth-remixing), an allegorical work inspired by the history of the Nation of Gods and Earths, and a contribution to the Imhotep-hop subgenre, this is a novel that brings together an ambitious range of materials.
+A coming-of-age story and an act of myth-making (or perhaps an act of myth-remixing); an allegorical work inspired by the history of the Nation of Gods and Earths; and a contribution to the Imhotep-hop subgenre; this is a novel that brings together an ambitious range of materials.
 Admirably successful on a variety of levels, the only major flaw of this work lies in its difficult relationship with violence.

-The novel alternates between two linked stories, “The Book of Now” and “The Book of Then”; stories that mirror, and often nuance one another as the narrative progresses.
-“The Book of Now” centres on a young man from Edmonton, a first generation expatriate/immigrant/refugee from a family with roots in Somalia and Sudan, and his experience of self-transformation under the tutelage of one Mr. Yimunhotep Ani (or “Moon”).
+The novel alternates between two linked stories, “The Book of Now” and “The Book of Then,” stories that mirror, and often nuance, one another as the narrative progresses.
+“The Book of Now” centres on a young man from Edmonton, a first-generation expatriate/immigrant/refugee from a family with roots in Somalia and Sudan, and his experience of self-transformation under the tutelage of one Mr. Yimunhotep Ani (or “Moon”).
 The friendship and guidance of Mr. Ani/Moon, as he initiates a group of young people into the mysteries of Kemetic alchemy, is artfully described and very moving, though the young man’s initial decision to pursue alchemy is rushed, which ultimately comes off as unconvincing.
-The companion story, “The Book of Then,” written in a terse, quasi-scriptural style, acts as the origin myth for the first book’s alchemical teachings, and is frequently cited by characters in the “Book of Now.”
+The companion story, “The Book of Then,” which is written in a terse, quasi-scriptural style, acts as the origin myth for the first book’s alchemical teachings and is frequently cited by characters in the “Book of Now.”